Want to Know How to Stay Fit?

 Stretching and Balance Training

-Balance training is crucial to seniors as the likelihood of injuries from simple movements like walking up stairs or getting out of the tub become more likely as the years go by.
+Balance training is crucial to seniors as the likelihood of injuries from simple movements like walking upstairs or getting out of the tub becomes more likely as the years go by.

 Hindered movements may even make some exercises more dangerous or put seniors at more risk.
 Remember that exercise and other physical activities involve a lot of different movements.
 One way to make moving easier, whether it’s during exercise or another activity, is to have reliable adult diapers that do the job well.

 Falls can lead to major setbacks in being able to freely move around in your environment and in public, require hospitalization, surgery, and protracted rehabilitation, and allow chronic pain to develop.
 Yoga can be a great way to increase flexibility and balance, without too much impact on your joints.

 So how are you going to stay fit during your golden years?

 Medical science has not yet advanced to the degree to permit you to negate every negative genetically inherited issue that has been passed onto you.

 However, there are many things under your direct control that you can correct.
 It is never too late to make positive health choices.
 As the saying goes, better late than never!

 If you smoke, quit.
 If you do not eat right, correct your diet.
 If you sit too much, get up and move.

 What you do now can mean the difference between being able to enjoy family, hobbies, and the other joys of retirement, or barely being able to get around.
 Or worse.